renatodinizc/dsa_rust/README.md

 ```

 ## Usage
-This library can be used both as an API for your Rust applications.
+This library can be used as an API for your Rust applications.
 To do so, import the modules to utilize the data structures and sorting algorithms you need.

 ### Examples